-Course Code UC/BAJM UC/BAJMC-301/19 Course Title Introduc tion to l Broadcast Media Course Credits Lecture Lecture Tutorial P Practical Total 3 1 0 4 Content Hours 7 75 15 0 90 Objective Comi 3.
-They v Progr 4.
-To en ill understand how radio and television use sound and imming and communication. ance basic skills of writing and editing Describe the proc To Cal 4 They Prog To e gramming a nhance bas television stand how and comm sic skills of nunication. f writing and ning. editing Des cribe the prod ess of radio They Prog To e will under gramming anhance bas stand how and comm sic skills of nunication. f writing and Courses 4 They Prog To e will under gramming a nhance bas television stand how and comm sic skills of Programn nunication. f writing and ning. editing Des cribe the prod ess of radio Type of the Courses Marks Distribution Core They Prog To e will under gramming a nhance bas television stand how and comm sic skills of Programn nunication. f writing and ning.
+Course Code UC/BAJM IC-301/19 Course Title Introduc tion to l Broadcast Media Course Credits Lecture Tutorial P Practical Total 3 1 0 4 Content Hours 7 75 15 0 90 Objective 2 oduce the students with the concept of sound.
+Its will understand the power of audio-visual media in unication.
+Ill understand how radio and television use sound anomaing and communication.
+In ance basic skills of writing and editing Describe the procession programming.
+To Cal 3 They Prog To e gramming a nhance bas television stand how and comm sic skills of nunication. f writing and ning. editing Des cribe the prod ess of radio They Prog To e will under gramming anhance bas stand how and comm sic skills of nunication. f writing and Courses 4 They Prog To e will under gramming a nhance bas television stand how and comm sic skills of Programn nunication. f writing and ning. editing Des cribe the prod ess of radio Type of the Courses Marks Distribution Core They Prog To e will under gramming a nhance bas television stand how and comm sic skills of Programn nunication. f writing and ning.
 Project editing Des AECC ess of radio